 Newfields is always a good spot.
 Holliday Park is also one of my favorites for dog walks.
 Watching the sun set from Crown Hill Cemetery’s highest point is something I haven’t done in a few years but always loved doing with the pup, too!

 I love Garfield Park and the conservatory there.
 Seeing the Indy Fuel play is always a fun event.
-The Virginia Avenue Music Fest is coming up in May.
-Make sure to catch Bugg!

 I have an English Shepard mix named Niko.
 He’s wild!
 He loves a good walk down Mass Ave and to Three Dog Bakery for treats.
 I take him to work with me at Brick & Mortar when I can.
 So if you’re in need of a dog hug and lick, stop by!